huobanlqs/faster-rcnn-win-tf2/README.md

 `pip install -r requirements.txt`
 (if you are using an environment manager system such as `conda` you should follow its instruction)

+4.This branch need to install the tf-slim package to replace some func in the code.
+But directly using `pip install tf-slim` may not solve this problem.
+We need to download from [https://github.com/google-research/tf-slim](https://github.com/google-research/tf-slim) or
+go to ./tf-slim-master
+Run `python setup.py install`

-4.Go to ./data/coco/PythonAPI
+5.Go to ./data/coco/PythonAPI
 Run `python setup.py build_ext --inplace`
 Run `python setup.py build_ext install`
 Go to ./lib/utils and run `python setup.py build_ext --inplace`

-5.Follow [these instructions](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to download PyCoco database.
+6.Follow [these instructions](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to download PyCoco database.
 The final structure has to look like
 `\data\VOCdevkit2007\VOC2007`

-6.Download pre-trained VGG16 from [here](http://download.tensorflow.org/models/vgg_16_2016_08_28.tar.gz) and place it as `data\imagenet_weights\vgg16.ckpt`.
+7.Download pre-trained VGG16 from [here](http://download.tensorflow.org/models/vgg_16_2016_08_28.tar.gz) and place it as `data\imagenet_weights\vgg16.ckpt`.
 For rest of the models, please check [here](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models)

-7.Run train.py
+8.Run train.py

 Notify me if there is any issue found.